zengxi-hada/HIVID2-older_version/README.md

 11th column is reads id of left support reads

 12th column is reads id of right support reads

+13th column is reads id of discordant reads supporting the breakpoint

 ## 2.3 The introduction of main.pl
 **main.pl is to generate shell scripts for manualy running 4 steps in stage2 of HIVID2**